Sports

 1) What have you made of Peter Lim’s reign as Valencia owner?
 Has it been positive or negative?
 There was plenty of hope in the early years with lots of investment and some good teams too…even though the club was not particularly stable in the way it was being run.
 In more recent times, the club has become more irregular on many fronts.

 2) Can Valencia return to its best days under Lim?
-Yes, Valencia could return to its best days it if there is proper economic investment and a real & serious commitment regarding the project by the current owner.
+Yes, Valencia could return to its best days if there is proper economic investment and a real & serious commitment regarding the project by the current owner.

 3) Tell us a little about your connection to Valencia and their fans.